action #49547

 We can always discuss about the individual requests and we can be flexible on what we see "out of scope".
 Don't see it too strict.
 The invitation is always open to talk to us :) But to better understand why we make certain decisions and how we plan and why might see priorities for certain requests in certain ways I have added a new section https://progress.opensuse.org/projects/qa/wiki/Wiki#Our-common-userbase which I recommend to read as this should explain what our user base.
 It might be bigger than one might expect :) Also there is https://progress.opensuse.org/projects/qa/wiki/Wiki#How-we-work-on-our-backlog explaining our priorization.
 The team roster can also be considered https://progress.opensuse.org/projects/qa/wiki/Wiki#Team to understand the capacity.

-Updated by xlai over 3 years ago
+Updated by xlai about 4 years ago

 @okurz, Thanks for the long explanation.
 I understand much better what tools team defines your responsibility now.
 I will adapt my expectations accordingly.
 However, I am glad that there is still chance to discuss about the individual requests and the team can be flexible somehow on what you see "out of scope".
 So the important requests on ipmi/svirt backends are possible to be helped, of course after case by case evaluation by your team.
 Thanks!